Anurag14/2048/README.md

 2048 is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)

 ## Copying this Code
 I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game, wish to use this code for your projects, feel free to do so!
-Just start this repository as a kind gesture.
+Just star this repository as a kind gesture.
 Thank you very much!